Assassination Attempt

 Jasher 29:34-41

-And the Lord caused Jacob to find favor in the sight of Eliphaz the son of Esau, and his men, and they listened to the voice of Jacob, and they did not put him to death, and Eliphaz and his men took all belonging to Jacob together with the silver and gold that he had brought with him from Beersheba; they left him nothing.
+And the Lord caused Jacob to find favor in the eyes of Eliphaz and his men, and they listened to him.
+They didn’t kill him.
+Instead, they took everything Jacob had, including the silver and gold he had brought from Beersheba, leaving him with nothing.

 Falling Action